Asymptotics of multifractal products of spherical random fields: Introduction

 \section{Introduction}

 The scope of this article is the study of multifractal random measures on spherical domains.
 Multifractal random measures defined on spheres have found applications in the study of various phenomena.
-Among others, cosmic microwave background (CMB) radiation \cite{broadbridge2022multifractionality, leonenko2021analysis}, distributions of galaxies in the universe \cite{martinez1990clustering}, and epicenters of earthquakes \cite{geilikman1990multifractal}.
+Among others, cosmic microwave background (CMB) radiation \cite{broadbridge2024stochastic, broadbridge2022multifractionality, leonenko2021analysis}, distributions of galaxies in the universe \cite{martinez1990clustering}, and epicenters of earthquakes \cite{geilikman1990multifractal}.

 The concept of multifractality initially emerged in the context of physics.
+In contrast to monofractal systems, multifractals exhibit more complex local behaviour, which cannot be quantified by a single parameter.
+Across the literature, the definition of multifractality is framed through distinct mathematical formalisms: some authors define it via the path properties \cite{jaffard1999multifractal} (in the context of L\'evy processes), while others characterise it through the scaling behavior of moments or the properties of the R\'enyi function \cite{kahane1987, molchan1996}.
+For a discussion on the definitions of multifractality, see \cite{grahovac2018bounds}.
+In this paper, we characterise multifractal properties of random measures using the R\'enyi function.

-In contrast to monofractal systems, multifractals exhibit more complex local behaviour and describe data that cannot be captured by models with constant smoothness.
-The multifractal spectrum $D(h)$ gives the Hausdorff dimensions of the sets on which a signal exhibits a given local Hurst exponent $h$, quantifying its local singular behaviour.
-Within the multifractal formalism, the R'enyi function is related to the multifractal spectrum via a Legendre transform; see, for example,~\cite{jaerisch2020multifractal, seuret2017multifractal}.
-The R'enyi function is a convenient tool for multifractal analysis, as it depends more regularly on the data than the multifractal spectrum and is often used in practical applications, since it can be handled more easily both analytically and numerically~\cite{riedi1995improved}.
+The multifractal spectrum $D(h)$ provides the Hausdorff dimensions of the sets on which a signal exhibits a specific local Hurst exponent $h$, thereby quantifying its local singular behavior.
+The R\'enyi function is related to the multifractal spectrum via a Legendre transform \cite{jaerisch2020multifractal, seuret2017multifractal}.
+Because the R\'enyi function exhibits greater regularity with respect to the data and is often more tractable both analytically and numerically, it is a preferred tool for multifractal analysis \cite{riedi1995improved}.

-Jaffard \cite{jaffard1999multifractal} showed that the class of multifractals is wide and all L{\'e}vy processes except Brownian motion and Poisson processes are multifractal.
-Various approaches have been proposed for constructing multifractal random processes and measures, including binomial cascading models \cite{kahane1987}, and Mandelbrot-type cascades \cite{molchan1996}, where, under simple conditions, the R\'enyi function and the multifractal spectrum were derived.
+Various approaches have been proposed for constructing multifractal random measures, including binomial cascading models \cite{kahane1987}, and Mandelbrot-type cascades \cite{molchan1996}, where, under simple conditions, the R\'enyi function and the multifractal spectrum were~derived.

 Increments of classical cascading measures form a non-stationary process.
 To overcome this issue, Mannersalo et al. \cite{Man} introduced a construction of random multifractal measures based on iterative multiplication (multifractal products) of stationary stochastic processes.
 Necessary and sufficient conditions for convergence in the space \(L_2\), and the R\'enyi function of the limiting measure on the interval \([1,2]\) were obtained.
 Following the later approach, \cite{Anh27042009} studied multifractal products of stationary diffusion processes.
 Denisov and Leonenko \cite{denisov2016limit} extended these results by obtaining conditions for convergence in \(L_p,\ p \geq2,\) spaces, and evaluating the Rényi function on the interval \([0,p]\).
 Donhauzer and Olenko \cite{donhauzer2024limit} considered multifractal products of random fields and constructed multifractal random measures on hypercubes $[0,1]^d,\ d\geq1,$ deriving conditions for convergences in \(L_p,\ p \geq2,\) spaces, establishing rates of convergence, and calculating the Rényi function on the interval \([0,p]\).